 If there is one thing that's 100% true, it's that everyone is different.
 Every Client I've had has a different interior decor style, preferences, and what they would like to do with their photographs.
 And while I offer a fairly limited array of products, they actually accommodate many different preferences when it comes to decorating your home with photographs.

-First, let me describe the main product that all of my Clients walk away with.
+First, let me describe the main print product that most of my Clients walk away with.
 A 5x7" fine art print in an 8x10" mat.
 It's the perfect size for family portraits and is the most versatile.
 The mat is important as it allows you to handle the printed images without damaging them.. and my top two Collections include a beautiful presentation box which does a lot of the work for you: keeps your photographs safe while being beautiful enough to be on display.
 Each of the Collections also comes with a wooden photo stand.
 In the end, this curated set of products is hand-selected so you spend less time worrying about the details and more time actually enjoying your images.
 And when it comes to decorating your home with portraits, there are quite a few ways you can accomplish your goals…

 A simple wooden photo stand with a matted print are right at home on a bedside table or on an open shelf in the living room.
 They also fit right in in children's rooms, mantels, or on a console table.
 Pretty much anywhere there's a tabletop surface, you can instantly display your photographs!
 This is perfect for people who don't want to make a big fuss about putting their portraits on display, but still want to enjoy them on a daily basis.
 And one of the biggest benefits is that you can change out the print as often as you like!